What do the examiners look for?

 Research studies can either be knowledge or evaluation:

-If you comment on what the studies shows, and what it supports and challenges about the theory in question, this shows evaluation (AO3).
+- If you comment on what the studies show and what it supports and challenges the theory in question, this shows evaluation (AO3).

 This supports the existence of separate LTM and STM stores because they observed a primacy and recency effect.

-Procedural memory is a part of the long-term memory is responsible for knowing how to do things, i.e. memory of motor skills.
-It does not involve conscious (i.e. it’s unconscious - automatic) thought and is not declarative.
+Procedural memory is a part of the implicit long-term memory responsible for knowing how to do things, i.e., a memory of motor skills.
+A part of long-term memory is responsible for knowing how to do things, i.e., the memory of motor skills.
+It does not involve conscious (i.e., it’s unconscious-automatic) thought and is not declarative.

 For example, procedural memory would involve knowledge of how to ride a bicycle.